elfry2/minato/README.md

 ./Install.ps1
 ```

-Once the installation is finished succesfully, you can forget about it.
+Once the installation is finished successfully, you can forget about it.
 The web root directory is `$HOME\scoop\apps\nginx\1.29.0\html`.